wencanning/self-study-CS/LLM/RL/deepseek/SemEval_Agent_Prompt.md

 Your final response should be in the following format:

-## Analysis// Your final analysis should start with this exact same markdown title
+## Analysis//Your final analysis should start with this exact same markdown title

-Here is my analysis of the text classification task:// Your analysis should start with this exact same phrase
+Here is my analysis of the text classification task: //Your analysis should start with this exact same phrase.

-...// Your analysis here.
+...//Your analysis here.

-Based on my analysis , the final label should be: ... // where ... should be the final label based on your analysis.
+Based on my analysis , the final label should be: ... //where ... should be the final label based on your analysis.

 ---